Financial managers provide financial guidance and support to clients and colleagues so they can make sound business decisions

 - Institute of Chartered Accountants of Scotland (ICAS)

 The finance and accountancy sector is influenced by the economic climate and so when there is a period of economic downturn it will have a detrimental effect on the sector.
 This can mean that firms reduce their levels of recruitment and competition for jobs can be fierce.
-In these situations it may be useful to consider jobs with smaller accountancy firms and other small to medium-sized enterprises (SMEs), rather than focusing on the large organisations that offer graduate schemes and attract a lot of applications.
+In these situations, it may be useful to consider jobs with smaller accountancy firms and other SMEs, rather than focusing on the large organisations that offer graduate schemes and attract a lot of applications.

 Professional accountancy training is mostly on the job, and you will study for your examinations on a part-time basis.
 Employers usually support this activity and may help to fund the studies.